Oral lichen planus: A Mysterious Mouth Condition

 1. Reticular Type:

-The reticular type is the most prevalent form.
+The reticular type is the most common form.
 It is characterized by tiny white lines that interlace, forming a distinctive lace-like pattern known as Wickham striae.

-These white lines typically appear inside the cheeks and result from the overproduction of a protein called keratin.
+These white lines typically appear inside the cheeks and result from the overproduction of keratin.
 They often arise symmetrically, affecting both the right and left sides of the mouth.

 While often asymptomatic, the lacy white lines may occasionally cause discomfort.